 There is an annual Savannah Tour of Homes and Gardens in the spring, opening many houses and spaces for public view.
 A number of restored historic homes are open for visits year-round.
 We toured the Owens Thomas House, said to be to be one of the finest examples of English Regency architecture in America.
 It was the first in the country to have indoor plumbing throughout, even before the White House!
 Built between 1816 and 1819, the home’s owners once hosted Revolutionary War hero Marquis de Lafayette who stayed as a guest in 1825.
 The majority of the furniture and artifacts are original to the house.
 Also on the grounds are a lovely garden and an original carriage house, part of which is one of the earliest intact urban slave quarters in the South.

 Cobblestoned River Street is the place to go for scenic views of the river, the bridge and the associated constant flow of container ships and tugboats.
-There are lots of shops and restaurants including longstanding Huey’s On the River, where we had brunch, and the Savannah Bee Company.
+There are many shops and restaurants including longstanding Huey’s On the River, where we had brunch, and the Savannah Bee Company.
 Stop there for a honey tasting!
 The cobblestones on River Street are actually ballast from ships, discarded as needed when taking on more cargo at Savannah.

 Dining options range from dive bars to five-star, white tablecloth establishments.
 The main focus is on Southern fare, along with a number of French creole spots, similar in feel to New Orleans.
 There’s seafood everywhere and bakeries and cafes galore.
 Farm-to-Table organic cuisine is an especially popular current trend.
 We had an amazing birthday dinner at Alligator Soul and some downright yummy tapas with live music at Jazz’d, both in the Historic District.